ihchoi12/blog/content/homepage/about.md

 <p style="font-size:20px">
 I am a Ph.D. student in Computer Science at National University of Singapore, advised by <a href="https://www.comp.nus.edu.sg/~lijl/">Jialin Li</a>.
-My main research focus is on distributed systems, datacenter networks, and data plane operating systems.
+My research lies at the intersection of distributed systems, datacenter networks, dataplane operating systems, and machine learning for systems.
 </p>
 <br style = “line-height:100px;”>